What's New!

 The Fede family, to whom most of Villa Adriana belonged in the XVIIIth century,

-gave it its current appearance; they cleared the weeds and planted olive and pine trees and a long alley of cypresses.
+gave it its current appearance; they cleared the weeds and planted olive trees and cypresses.

 Although Hadrian had designed formal gardens, these trees induce the right spirit